sherpa/sherpa/README.md

 You may add these lines to your shell's startup script, e.g. `$HOME/.bash_profile` for BASH or `$HOME/.cshrc` for TCSH.

-Add the CXC conda repositories to your configuration:
+Add the Sherpa conda repositories to your configuration:

     $ conda config --add channels https://conda.binstar.org/sherpa